ant-abel/revealjs-cookbook/README.md

 - sample as a reference: https://raw.githubusercontent.com/evilz/vscode-reveal/master/sample.md

 View it in vscode and export it from the extension as a static site.
+My live demo is come from here.

 ## Deploying a subfolder to GitHub Pages